I’ve been giving a lot of thought about what makes an Agile coach effective and how to improve my own effectiveness as a coach.

 This runs counter to holding people in positive regard.
 Positive regard means that we believe that others are whole and complete and entirely capable of figuring things out on their own.

 As Agile coaches, we need to build high trust relationships before our clients are going to be open to coaching.
-I love the way Tim Elmore states it, when he talks about the importance of connection.
-He says we need to "build a bridge of relationship that can bear the weight of hard truth".
+It is not a nice to have, it is essential.
+We need to build a one to one connection.
+I love the way Tim Elmore states it when he talks about the importance of connection.
+He says we need to “build a bridge of relationship that can bear the weight of hard truth”.

 So my current goal is to do a lot less of the “you should do this”.
 Not only because it isn’t effective, but also because I know it feels shitty to be told what to do.
 So what does work?